pivotal/docs-tap/supply-chain/platform-engineering/how-to/starter-supply-chains.hbs.md

 ## Supply Chain Choreographer

 The recipes in this topic are analogous to OOTB Supply Chains and Profile experiences in Supply Chain Choreographer.
-Use this mapping to help decide which recipe you should start with.
+Use this mapping to help decide which recipe to start with.
 These recipes do not provide exact parity with OOTB Supply Chains.

 - Iterate Profile: Use [Build and Deploy an application](#build-and-deploy-an-application).